kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

 additional control over the automatic addition of dependencies, see the `includeRequiredLibraries` configuration parameter above.

+The first thing to try when additional dependencies are needed is to set the `includeRequiredLibraries` configuration parameter to `fromPom` (see above).
+This will instruct the adapter to try to resolve dependencies from the project's `pom.xml` file.
+If that produces conflicts or doesn't include the dependencies properly, the dependencies must be specified manually.

-In order to correctly resolve additional Maven dependencies, use the `MavenDependencyAppender` interface.
+To specify the dependencies manually use the `MavenDependencyAppender` interface.
 For example, to include `kumuluzee-metrics` in each deployment use the following appender:

 ```java